 · If you are a bicyclist, ride on the right side of the road as close to the curb as possible.

-If you are involved in an accident, it is best to immediately contact an attorney to determine the next steps you should take and what information you should record and preserve.
+If you are involved in a bike accident or have suffered a pedestrian injury, it is best to immediately contact an attorney to determine the next steps you should take and what information you should record and preserve.

 This article should be used for informational purposes only.
 It is not, nor is it intended to be, legal advice.
 It does not create an attorney-client relationship with any reader.
 If you need legal advice regarding these issues, please feel free to contact me at 480-450-0626, or contact an attorney in your area.